echo3Dco/Unity-echo3D-Demo-SonySRD/README.md

 ## Run

+* Connect your Sony SRD.

+* In the top menu under SpatialRealityDisplay, enable SRDisplay GameView (Full Screen).
+*
-* Connect your Sony SRD and click 'Play' in Unity.
+* Click 'Play' in Unity.

 * Set your API key on the Input Field.